cricklet/Auto-Wallpaper-for-reddit-/README.md

 #### Please don't use this!
 It has some very strange behaviour on recent Android installs.

 A wallpaper app I built in early 2013.
-It has been downloaded almost 10,000 times.
+It has been downloaded over 20,000 times.

 https://play.google.com/store/apps/details?id=com.autowallpaper.free&hl=en